Jonthejon10/Restaurant-page/README.md

-Restaurant page made using webpack, js, html and css
+Restaurant page made using webpack, JS, HTML and CSS.

 <a href="https://jonthejon10.github.io/Restaurant-page/">Live preview</a>